 Treatment for Wet AMD

 There are now very effective medicines for treating Wet AMD, some of which are introduced into the eye at regular intervals using a very tiny needle.
 If left untreated, wet macular degeneration usually results in loss of the central vision.
 With these new medications and timely treatment, we are now able to maintain vision in up to 90% of patients, and can actually improve vision in up to 40%.
-Our doctors have extensive experience in the diagnosis and management of both Wet and Dry AMD.
+Our doctors have extensive experience in the diagnosis and management of both wet and dry AMD.
 Regular eye exams, with prompt treatment when necessary, offer the best hope for preserving vision.
 It is much easier to hold on to what you have than it is to recover what you have lost.

 Diabetes is a disease that affects small blood vessels throughout the body.
 The retina is the nerve tissue lining the back of the eye, and it is this nerve tissue that lets us see.
 Small blood vessels run through the retina, supplying it with blood.
 When diabetes affects these retinal vessels, it can affect your vision.
-Almost everybody who has diabetes for more than ten years will have some changes visible in the retina.
+Almost everyone who has diabetes for more than ten years will have some changes visible in the retina.
 People often have diabetes for a while before it is diagnosed, and the changes can sometimes show up sooner.

 Diabetic Macular Edema (Retinal Swelling)